jniergar/Hackathon_Outline/README.md

-# Hackathon Outline
-An outline of the University of Guelph Bioinformatics Hackathon!
+# University of Guelph Bioinformatics Hackathon Outline
-Feel free to fork this document and update it with information you feel others would benefit from, then perform a pull request and we will review and merge!
+Feel free to fork this document and update it with information from which you feel others would benefit, then perform a pull request and we will review and merge.
 [Here](https://help.github.com/articles/basic-writing-and-formatting-syntax/) is a guide to formatting in this document.

 ## Environment Setup
 1. Install Ubuntu